Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 ## Numerical Code, Parameters and Files

-1) @spin_SMD5a.f03: numerical code, odd number of processors in the z direction
+1) @spin_SMD5a.f03: Numerical simulation code, odd number of processors in the z direction

-2) param_spinRL5.h: parameters
+2) param_spinRL5.h: Parameters

  > number of nodes, total of irons and oxygens, p3m resolution

-3) SAI105_config.START1: configuration
+3) SAI105_config.START1: Configuration file

  > physical run time, lattice sizes, number of cells, exchange integrals for Fe and O, period of microwave magnetic field, temperature, Curie temprature, etc.
- About 3,000,000 steps are required !
+  About 1,000,000 steps are required !

 4) Magnetite in a cubic lattice: magnetite8.xyz for initialization